evmts/tevm-monorepo/docs/getting-started/introduction.md

 # Introduction

-Welcome to the EVMts Imports Beta docs!
+Welcome to the Evmts Imports Beta docs!

 🏗️🚧 Note: this is an early alpha release that is following documentation-driven-development.
 Not all features will be implemented.
 Unimplemented features will include a note mentioning so however 🏗️🚧

 ::: info You will learn

-1. What are EVMts imports
+1. What are Evmts imports
 2. How direct solidity imports look in a basic example

 :::

 ## Overview

-EVMts Imports beta makes solidity a first-class citizen in TypeScript
+Evmts Imports beta makes solidity a first-class citizen in TypeScript

 - **Import Solidity directly** ABIs melt away with the ability to import contracts directly
 - **Jump** directly from typescript files to contract implementation with go-to-definition